 Go through your VIP customer list and see how you can make them feel better in the current situation, with the help of your products, of course.
 A friendly newsletter with resources, free entertainment or kid craft ideas is a great start.

 Mango now sends out a weekly newsletter with recipes, a featured guest such as an indie musician or a young poet, and an invite to an Instagram Live yoga session.
-This puts life during social distancing in the focus and is supposed to help with stress and boredom.
+This puts life during social distancing in the focus and is supposed to help with stress and boredom just like products such as CBD Oil.
 Apart from the branding, there’s no product pushing in it and it is a good example of community engagement.

 If you can, your VIPs will thank you times over if you send them care packages with a few essential items of yours – it works for beauty, food, pet, and so on brands.
 Or add freebies and samples in their orders (more ideas for package inserts here).
 These are great ways to push a new or slow-moving product in front of more people, and it makes people feel great, too.